Skip to main content

 A top-down image of a laptop and an audio mixer on top of a desk

-If you’re using music, videos, or images in your content that someone else made, you need to understand copyright.
+If you’re adding music, videos or images to your content that someone else made, you usually need their permission.

 • Use content you made yourself.